 A sadist describes a person who derives enjoyment and satisfaction from inflicting pain, retribution, and shame on others.
 The term “sadism” derives from an 18th-century Frenchman, Marquis de Sade, who was famous for penning aggressive, malicious, and ruthless literature about sexuality.
 Sade was said to endorse aggression in sexuality and thus, sadism historically referred to a situation where a person gained sexual pleasure from causing the other pain.

-Throughout time, the definition of sadism evolved and became broader in its definition, and no longer solely applies to issues of sexuality.
-Today’s understanding of a sadist means that an individual is knowingly and thoughtlessly causing another person to experience pain and unhappiness.
+Throughout time, the definition of sadism broadened in its definition, and no longer solely applies to sexuality.
+Today’s understanding of a sadist refers to an individual that feels pleasure from causing others to experience pain or suffering, even outside the context of a sexual engagement.

 Many erroneously equate sadists with criminals, rapists, and serial killers, but this is often not the case.
 Sadists are actually not likely to perform criminal or dangerous acts where there is a possibility of punishment or societal disapproval.
 They appear to function like regular people and and walk amongst us in everyday life.